 - Develop and implement effective strategies

-- Assess the impact of changes in the higher education competitive environment
+- Review and assess the impact of changes in the higher education competitive environment

 - Evaluate the impact of new initiatives and alliances